MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 Logger to use.
 Must implement the `ILogger` interface (see [WebRTC properties](#properties) for `ILogger` definition).

 Defaults to [GenesysCloudClientLogger]
-which sends logs to sumo (unless `optOutOfTelemetry` is `true`) and outputs them in the console.
+which sends logs to the server (unless `optOutOfTelemetry` is `true`) and outputs them in the console.

 #### `optOutOfTelemetry`
 `optOutOfTelemetry?: boolean;`
 Optional: default `false`.

-Opt out of sending logs to sumo.
-Logs are only sent to sumo if the default [GenesysCloudClientLogger] is used.
-The default logger will send logs to sumo unless this option is `true`
+Opt out of sending logs to the server.
+Logs are only sent to the server if the default [GenesysCloudClientLogger] is used.
+The default logger will send logs to the server unless this option is `true`

 #### `allowedSessionTypes`
 `allowedSessionTypes?: SessionTypes[];` Optional: defaults to all session types.